-In photometric studies, the time of inferior conjunction $T_0$ is often preferred over the phase $\phi$.
+This re-parameterisation is used to linearise the circular parameters $\omega$ and $\phi$, improving sampler performance.
+In photometric studies, the time of inferior conjunction, $T_0$, is often preferred over the phase, $\phi$.
 The phase-space dependence on $T_0$ with $P$ makes the circularisation less efficient given the fact that the Jacobian for this change of variable will be different from unity.
 Consequently, the set ($P$, $K$, $T_0$, $e_c$, $e_s$) is recommended for such applications.

-Using Mean Anomaly as the angular coordinate is discouraged: it is tied to an arbitrary epoch $t_0$, making interpretation, and hence uninformative priors, awkward.
+Using the mean anomaly as the angular coordinate is discouraged, as it is tied to an arbitrary epoch, $t_0$.
+This complicates any interpretation and, hence, the uninformative priors as well.